-Topsoil stripping, redistribution, placement is included in this bid item.
+Topsoil redistribution and placement is excluded in this bid item and paid separately under BID ITEM 20221 - TOPSOIL.

-Contractor to note - the City of Madison Parks Division is to be called to inspect and approve the finish grade prior to seeding.
+The City of Madison Parks Division shall be called to inspect and approve the finish grade prior to seeding.

-Excavation Cut within the limits shown on the plans and cross sections will be paid for based on the "proposal quantity" as shown in the Contract without measurement thereof.
+Excavation Cut shall be paid for based on the proposal quantity as shown in the Contract without measurement thereof.